o-micron/0xP/README.md

 0xP is based on my slightly older [Prototype Engine](https://github.com/o-micron/Prototype) \
 0xP  is my personal experimental engine. developed for experimentation only. \
 This is mainly used to try new ideas, it offers more flexibility than performance. \
-This is also a trimmed down version of the engine. a lot of commented out code or code that has been trimmed out etc ..
+This is also a trimmed down version of the engine.
+Lots of commented out code or code that is trimmed etc ..

+# Support
+- MacOS Arm64 only
+- Windows-x64-v3+ only
+- Linux-x64-v3+ only
+- Web assembly via Emscripten (Not tested in a long time and might be affected from the timming)

 # Play around with the engine
+First make sure you have installed `Xcode` (MacOs), `Visual Studio` (Windows), `GCC` (Linux). \
+0xP is built with a custom modified version of LLVM/CLANG, but you still need to get the tools above. \
+It's also expected that you have Python3 installed on your system .. \
+If you have any installation or build issues create an issue for that. \
+I am on MacOS and I am not 100% sure everything builds flawlessly on Windows or Linux.

 - Clone the repository `git clone https://github.com/o-micron/0xP.git`
 - Download thirdparty (artifacts) via running `download_artifacts.sh` (MacOS | Linux), `download_artifacts.bat` (Windows)
 - Build everything via running `build.sh` (MacOS | Linux), `build.bat` (Windows)